-This is because you want a formation that always matches an opposition’s personnel.
-3-4 and 4-3 work well against two receiver sets, while nickel works for three receivers, and dime works well for four receiver sets.
+This is because you want a formation that always matches an opponent’s personnel.
+3-4 and 4-3 work well against two receiver sets, while nickel works for three receivers, and dime works well for four-receiver sets.

 The best defensive playbook in Madden 23 will differ from person to person depending on how they want to play the game.
 For this reason, it’s worth experimenting with various options, including your own custom playbook creations.

 After deciding what defensive playbook works best for you, you’ll want to make sure to choose the best offensive playbook, as well as setting your sliders so these playbooks play as well as possible on the field.